Legal Guide

 Ready to start signing?

-Squigggle makes legally binding e-signatures simple, beautiful, and affordable. £1 per document, no subscription required.
+Squigggle makes legally binding e-signatures simple, beautiful, and affordable.
+AES signatures from £1/doc, identity-verified signatures from £2/doc, and qualified signatures from £5/doc.
+No subscription required.